ZHIMEISUI/zhimeisui.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic portfolio.
 With a Ph.D. in blockchain and applied cryptography obtained from Monash University in August 2023, I am deeply passionate about blockchain technology.
-During my doctoral journey, I had the privilege of being mentored by [Dr. Jiangshan Yu](https://www.jiangshanyu.com/) and [Prof. Joseph K. Liu](https://users.monash.edu.au/~kailiu/).
+During my doctoral journey, I had the privilege of being mentored by [Associate Prof. Jiangshan Yu](https://www.jiangshanyu.com/) and [Prof. Joseph K. Liu](https://users.monash.edu.au/~kailiu/).
 My research is dedicated to advancing the security and scalability of blockchain systems, with a primary focus on pioneering innovative off-chain solutions.
 As a Postdoctoral Researcher, my current mission is to explore the practical applications of blockchain technology, bridging the gap between theoretical potential and real-world utility.

 Research Focus